Ed and Rae Schollmaier Arena

 Daniel-Meyer Coliseum was named after the late Milton Daniel, who was the former Chairman of the TCU Board of Trustees, and L.R.
 (Dutch) Meyer, former TCU head men's basketball and football coach along with the Athletics Director at the time of construction.

-Over the decades, Daniel-Meyer Coliseum has been home to some of the greatest basketball games in the Southwest, including an epic four overtime victory over the University of Houston in 1982 (the longest basketball game in the former Southwest Conference history).
-Home to both the men's and women's basketball programs, Daniel-Meyer Coliseum has seen top-ranked teams come to the "DMC" and nationally-ranked programs leave the "DMC" in defeat.
+Over the decades, Daniel-Meyer Coliseum was home to some of the greatest basketball games in the Southwest, including an epic four overtime victory over the University of Houston in 1982, which was the longest basketball game in the former Southwest Conference history.

 Over the past decade, the "DMC" has undergone a number of renovations and expansions, beginning in the Fall 2002 when a new men's locker room and player's lounge area was completed.
 In 2003, a new women's locker room and player's lounge area was completed along with a new sports medicine facility.
 That same year, a new state-of-the-art playing surface replaced the original floor.